e2guardian/e2guardian/notes/HOWTO_Logger.md

 - `log_error(...);` or `log_debug(..);`

 You may enable or disable a specific logger in code:

 - `logger.enable(LoggerSource::debug);`

+You may even enable/disable a specific logger in gdb:

+- `(gdb) call logger.disable("debug")`

 For adding a new logger source (tag, category) add: